IndraNaik/Networking/Networking Foundations/Readme.md

 ## Protocol

-A protocol is a set of rules that define how data is transmitted and received between devices in a network.
+A protocol is a set of rules that control how data is sent and received over a network.

 ---

 ## Internet Protocol

-Internet Protocol functions at the Network layer.
-It is a fundamental part of the TCP/IP protocol suite.
-Internet Protocol is a set of standards for addressing and routing data on the internet.
+The Internet Protocol operates at the Network layer.
+It is a core component of the TCP/IP protocol system.
+Internet Protocol (IP) is a set of standards for addressing and routing data over the internet.

-**Functionality**: IP assigns unique IP addresses to devices and uses routing tables to direct data across networks.
+**Functionality**: IP assigns each device a unique IP address and directs traffic across networks using routing tables.

 ---